mukkino/Find-WebLinks/README.md

 | `Url` | `Source` is a single web page URL. |
 | `File` | `Source` is a text file containing URLs, one per line. |

-Single URL:
+Single URL mode:

 ```powershell
 .\Find-WebLinks.ps1 "https://www.bbc.co.uk/news" "*sport*" "links.txt" New Url
 ```

-Many URLs from a file:
+File mode:

 ```powershell
 .\Find-WebLinks.ps1 "urls.txt" "*sport*" "links.txt" New File
 ```

-In `File` mode, results are written after each page, so useful partial output is kept even during long jobs.
+In `File` mode, results are written after each processed page, so long runs keep useful partial output even if interrupted.

+Source files may contain blank lines and comments.
+Blank lines are ignored.
+Lines starting with `#` are ignored.

 ---

 ## Output modes

-The main output file supports two modes:
+The main output file supports two modes.

 | Mode | Meaning |
 |---|---|
 | `Append` | Add new results to the end of the existing file.
 This is the default. |
 | `New` | Create or overwrite the output file before writing results. |

-Example using `New`:
+Create a fresh output file:

 ```powershell
 .\Find-WebLinks.ps1 "urls.txt" "*news*" "matched-links.txt" New File
 ```

-Example using `Append`:
+Append to an existing file:

 ```powershell
 .\Find-WebLinks.ps1 "urls.txt" "*news*" "matched-links.txt" Append File